About This Chapter

 18. Word Families: Definition & Examples

-In this lesson, we will discuss the definition of word families and provide examples of word families and resources for teaching students about word families.
+In this lesson, we'll discuss the definition of word families, take a look at some examples, and discover some great resources for teaching students about word families.

 Earning College Credit